9 Social Media Contest Ideas You Can Immediately Use

 Offers and discounts are one of the reasons why people gravitate towards your Facebook Fan Page or Instagram Account.

-Personally, I feel that promo codes and coupons are less effectively than other giveaways.
+Personally, I feel that promo codes and coupons are less effective than other giveaways.
 After all, FREE or WIN are much more powerful trigger words than SAVE or DISCOUNT.

 Having said that, there are ways to make promo codes work well, like this hilarious example below from Occupy Democrat.